Metal Gear: Printed adaptations

 A novel adaptation of the original Metal Gear was published in 1988 as a part of Scholastic's Worlds of Power line of novelizations, which were based on third-party NES games.
 It was written by Alexander Frost.
 The novelization is not based on the game's official storyline, but rather on Konami of America's localization of the plot.
 The book takes further liberties by giving Solid Snake the name of Justin Halley, and by changing the name of Snake's unit from FOXHOUND to the "Snake Men".
 In Japan, a Metal Gear gamebook was published on March 31, 1988, shortly after the release of the game on the Famicom.
 It is set two years after the events of the original Metal Gear and is part of the Konami Gamebook Series.
 A novelization of Metal Gear Solid was published in 2008.
 It was written by Raymond Benson, the author of nine James Bond novels.
 Benson also wrote a Metal Gear Solid 2: Sons of Liberty novelization, which was published in 2009.
 Critical reaction to Benson's novelizations has been generally positive, with Bookgasm.com writing that "Benson does a fine job translating the game to the page" with Metal Gear Solid, and MishMashMagazine.com calling Metal Gear Solid 2: Sons of Liberty "a great companion to the game".
 A Japanese-language novelization of Metal Gear Solid 4: Guns of the Patriots by Project Itoh was published on June 12, 2008.
 The novel was translated into English by Viz Media and was released on June 19, 2012.

 A comic book adaptation of the original Metal Gear Solid was published by IDW Publishing in 2004.
 It was written by Kris Oprisko and with illustrations by Ashley Wood.
+A comic book adaptation of Metal Gear Solid 2: Sons of Liberty has also been published by IDW, written by Alex Garner with illustrations by Ashley Wood.
 The series lasted 24 issues and has been collected in two trade paperbacks as well as a single hardback collector's edition which is currently out-of-print.
 The entire run of the comic was collected again in a paperback book, Metal Gear Solid Omnibus, and released in June 2010.
-A comic book adaptation of Metal Gear Solid 2: Sons of Liberty has also been published by IDW, written by Alex Garner with illustrations by Ashley Wood.
 A digital version of the first comic book adaptation was released for the PlayStation Portable, Metal Gear Solid: Digital Graphic Novel, in 2006.
 A second digital version, Metal Gear Solid 2: Bande Dessinée, was released exclusively in Japan as a DVD release in 2008 and features fully voiced versions of both comic book adaptations.
 All the Japanese voice actors from the games reprised their roles with the exception of those that have died.